intel/wult/docs/exercise-sut-start.rst

    Stop if any of the steps fail, instead of continuing (default).

 **--only-measured-cpu**
-   Change settings, for example CPU frequency and C-state limits, only for the measured CPU.
-By default settings are applied to all CPUs.
+   When changing settings, such as CPU or uncore frequency, change them only for the measured CPU.
+Some settings have scope larger than "CPU", for example C-states limit scope may be "package", uncore frequency scope may be "die".
+In these cases, change only the package/die that inlcudes the measured CPU.
+By default the settings are applied to all CPUs, packages, dies.
+Note, this options does not exclude I/O dies, use '--skip-io-dies' for that.

+**--skip-io-dies**
+    Skip I/O dies when changing die-scope settings, such as uncore frequency.
+    Even though I/O dies do not have CPUs, by default they are configured the same way as compute dies.

 **--toolpath** *TOOLPATH*
    Path to the tool to run.
 Default is 'wult'.